calcmogul/controls-engineering-in-frc/README.md

 |`make printer`   |`state-space-guide-printer.pdf` |Standard color printing  |
 |`make prepress`  |`state-space-guide-prepress.pdf`|Book publishing          |

-## Future Improvements
+## Future improvements

-### Simplify for the target audience
+### Teach topics more thoroughly

 The book is still very high level for the subject it covers as well as very dense and fast-paced (it covers three classes of feedback control, two of which are for graduate students, in one short book).
 I want to make the contents of the book that are in the critical path more accessible.

-What I need to do is read through this book from the perspective of explaining it to my veteran software students, because my in-person tutor-style explanations are generally better than what I write.
+More examples of concepts will help slow the pace down.
+I should read through this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

-### Bridge the knowledge gap
+The probability section and math for stochastic systems needs examples.

 ### Add more practical examples

 I'd like to provide more examples like I did for the Kalman filter design to give the reader practice applying the skills discussed.

-### Teach topics more thoroughly

-The probability section and math for stochastic systems needs examples.

 ### Finish incomplete topics

-The following state-space implementation examples are planned:
+The following state-space implementation examples are in progress:

-* Elevator (in progress)
+* Elevator
   * Add u_error state to model
   * Include writing unit tests in Google Test
   * Include how to implement the model in C++ with Eigen
-* Flywheel (in progress)
+* Flywheel
   * See elevator items
 * Drivetrain
   * See elevator items
   * 971/y2017/control_loops/python/polydrivetrain.py?
-* Single-jointed arm (in progress)
+* Single-jointed arm
   * See elevator items

+The following state-space implementation examples are planned:

 * Rotating claw with independent top/bottom
   * See 971/y2014/control_loops/python/claw.py
   * Use as example of coordinate transformations for states?

-### Add content for building understanding and intuition

 ### Supplementary background